This post may contain affiliate links. Click here for full disclosure.

 Process in a pressure canner at 6 pounds pressure for 8 minutes for pints or quarts, following the instructions that came with your canner.
 For a waterbath canner, process for 15 minutes for pints or quarts.
 Don’t forget to adjust processing times for your altitude.

-After processing, remove from canner with a jar lifter and allow to cool for several hours.
+After processing, remove from canner with a jar lifter and allow to cool without moving for at least 12 hours.
 After the jars are cool, check the seal, wipe them down, label and date, and enjoy looking at these pretty jars for a few hours before you put them away!

 And because I love you, here’s my famous Rhubarb Crumble recipe so you can use some of those beautiful jars. 🙂